 4) Assign static IP to your computer

-As said earlier, most routers automatically provide IP to all devices connected successfully.
+As said earlier, most routers automatically provide IP to all connected devices.
 But for some reason, if your computer is not getting the correct automatic IP, you can manually assign an IP to your computer.

 This IP should be on the same subnet/series of the router IP, in this case, 192.168.1.x.

 Open network connection settings and assign IP to the appropriate network adapter (Wireless or Local Area Network).

 After giving the manual IP, do the ping test (ping 192.168.1.1) to see whether it is replying successfully.
 If so, we should be able to access the admin page.

 5) Verify the Router Login Page IP

 Most routers come with the 192.168.1.1 admin IP, but not all of them (Some models have 192.168.0.1).
 For example, my office Huawei router admin page IP is 192.168.100.1.

 Instead of assuming and trying the wrong admin IP of the router, make sure to find the correct IP of your router model.

 You can find the login page IP and other details on the back side of the router or the manual/documentation which came with that.
 Also, searching online about the router model will give the details of the default login IP.